komal03singh/devifyX/README.md

-# 🌐 devifyX – Redesigned Website(Assignment Project)
+# 🌐 devifyX – Assignment Project

 A revamped version of devifyX featuring a sleek tab-switcher navigation and engaging animations.